iqtheengineer/cicdpipeline-gcp/readme.md

 - Deploys the image to Google Cloud Run

 # **The main.tf file**
-- Is a terraform file which creates a trigger on Google Cloud Build on the supplied parameters
+- This is a terraform file which creates a trigger on Google Cloud Build on the supplied parameters